Eraj Ravindra Fernando

-Eraj Ravindra Fernando was the Mayor of Hambantota.
+Eraj Ravindra Fernando (එරාජ් රවීන්ද්ර ප්රනාන්දු; 11 November 1968 – 2 September 2026) was a Sri Lankan politician, who served as the mayor of Hambantota Municipal Council from 2014 till 2023.

+Life and career

-Eraj was educated at Nalanda College, Colombo.
+Eraj Ravindra Fernando was born on 11 November 1968.
+He was educated at Nalanda College, Colombo.

 In April 2014 a group of five United National Party politicians whilst visiting the Mattala Rajapaksa International Airport on a fact-finding tour, were allegedly attacked by local residents.
 In August 2019 Fernando was found guilty of threatening the politicians with a firearm and was sentenced to five years imprisonment.
 In October 2019 he was granted bail by the Hambantota High Court.
-Fernando is currently seeking a review of his conviction in the Court of Appeal.
+Fernando was seeking a review of his conviction in the Court of Appeal.

+Fernando was found dead from a suspected suicide at an apartment in Bambalapitiya, Colombo, Sri Lanka, on 2 September 2026, at the age of 57.